Frequently Asked Questions

 To perform a duct leakage test, a fan is used to pressurize the ductwork and a calibrated manometer is used to measure the pressure differential across the ductwork.
 The test is typically conducted at two different pressures, typically -0.1 and -0.4 inches w.c. (water column).

-The results of the duct leakage test are reported as a CFM (cubic feet per minute)
+The results of the duct leakage test are reported as a CFM (cubic feet per minute).
+4% duct leakage per 1,000 sq feet result is what would pass IECC code.

 To check for duct leaks, you will need to do a few things.
 First, you will need to make sure that all of the registers in your home are clean and unobstructed.
 Next, you will need to inspect all of the ductwork in your home for any signs of damage or leaks.
 Finally, you will need to test the ductwork for air tightness.